 After examining the roles and functions of ecstatic and extreme experience within world religion today, this course focuses on the meaning and significance of these experiences for the practitioners of these religions.
 In addition, students will engage in individual research on specific controversies relating to individual practices and issues relating to religious freedom.
-Prerequisite: sophomore status and consent.
-Offered in selected January Terms.
+Prerequisite: sophomore, junior, or senior status.
+Offered spring of even-numbered years.